Volunteer Job Descriptions

 SPECIAL POSITIONS FOR MT CUP

-Parking: Direct parking in the Skyline lot, the lot near the bank.
-You will be working during warm-ups and the beginning of the meet.
+Parking – 2-4 people Direct parking in the Skyline lot and the lot near the bank.
+Two-four people are needed before and during the beginning of the meet.

 Thank you for volunteering for our summer swim team.